smori1983/vuepress-plugin-frontmatter-update-info-demo/docs/pages/invalid_04.md

 ## Reason

-- Record should be an array.
+- A record should be defined as the array element.

-## Frontmatter
+## Frontmatter source

 ```
 ---